 Each person who heats with wood develops their own favorite way to light fires.
 Whatever method you choose, your goal should be to get a hot fire burning quickly.
 A fire that starts fast produces less smoke and deposits less creosote in the chimney.
-Here are three popular and effective ways to start wood fires.
+Here is one popular and effective way to start wood fires.